keboola/connection-docs/extractors/database/sqldb/index.md

 ### MS SQL Server Advanced Mode
 The SQL Server export uses the [BCP utility](https://docs.microsoft.com/en-us/sql/tools/bcp-utility?view=sql-server-2017) to export data.
 For this reason, if you are writing advanced mode queries you have to quote the values of non-numeric columns (text, datetime, etc.) --- so that the selected value is `"some text"` instead of `some text`.
 This can be done by e.g. `SELECT char(34) + [my_text_column] + char(34)`.
+The [`CHAR`](https://docs.microsoft.com/en-us/sql/t-sql/functions/char-transact-sql?view=sql-server-2017) function with argument `34` produces the double quote character `"`.
 When the extracted text itself may contain quotes, you need to escape them by replacing `"` with `""`.
 Full example:

 {% highlight sql %}